The Lord is near to the brokenhearted, and saves those who have a contrite spirit. Psalm 34:18

 21 These are the amounts of materials used for the tabernacle, the Tabernacle of the Testimony, as they were counted, according to the commandment of Moses, for the service of the Levites, by the hand of Ithamar, the son of Aaron the priest.

 22 Bezalel the son of Uri, the son of Hur, of the tribe of Judah, made all that the Lord commanded Moses.
 23 With him was Oholiab, the son of Ahisamach, of the tribe of Dan, an engraver, and a skillful workman, and an embroiderer in blue, in purple, in scarlet, and in fine linen.

-24 All the gold that was used for the work in all the work of the sanctuary, even the gold of the offering, was over 2,193 pounds, according to the sanctuary shekel.
-25 The silver of those who were counted of the congregation was 2,193 pounds, according to the sanctuary shekel: 26 this came to 1/5 ounce per person for everyone that went to be numbered, from twenty years old and upward, for 603,550 men.
+24 All the gold that was used for the work in all the work of the sanctuary, the gold of the offering was over 2,193 pounds, according to the sanctuary shekel.
+25 The silver of those who were counted of the congregation was 2,193 pounds, according to the sanctuary shekel: 26 this came to one-fifth ounce per person for everyone that went to be numbered, from twenty years old and up, for 603,550 men.